What you'll need

 - To see your available storage, open iCloud for Windows.

 - To manage your storage, click Storage.
-Select an app to see how much storage you're using, or click Buy More Storage to upgrade your storage.
+Select an app to see how much storage you're using, or click Buy More Storage to upgrade.

 - To manage your Apple ID, open iCloud for Windows and click Account details.
-Then click Manage Apple ID.
+Click Manage Apple ID.

 Update your version of iCloud for Windows

 To check for updates, open Apple Software Update on your PC.
 To get notified when an update is available through Apple Software Update, choose Edit > Preferences, and select when you'd like to check for updates.
 You can choose Daily, Weekly, Monthly, or Never.

-Sign out of iCloud on your Windows PC before you upgrade and install iCloud for Windows.
+Sign out of iCloud on your PC before you upgrade and install iCloud for Windows.

 Turn off or uninstall iCloud for Windows

 If you turn off a service in iCloud for Windows, your information won't automatically stay up to date in iCloud, and you won't see updates made on your other devices.
 Follow these steps to turn off a service or iCloud:

 - To turn off a service on your PC, Open iCloud for Windows, then select or deselect that service.
 To save your changes, click Apply.